AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 - **Double Dipping:** Using data multiple times during model iteration can compromise the frequency properties of inferences.

 <div class="red-box">
-<strong>Key Warning:</strong>
+<strong>Warning:</strong>
-  Double dipping and post-selection inference can lead to overfitting.
-Model improvement conditioned on discrepancies must be carefully managed.
+  <li> Double dipping and post-selection inference can lead to overfitting.
+Model improvement conditioned on discrepancies must be carefully managed. </li>
 </div>

 **Garden of Forking Paths:**